-The COVID-19 outbreak has undeniably changed the UK recruitment sector.
-But how much of this upheaval is long-term?
-And what can recruiters do to survive?
+The COVID-19 outbreak undeniably changed the UK recruitment sector.
+But how much of the upheaval was long-term?
+And what did / can recruiters do to continue to survive?

-We take a look at the changes on the horizon for UK recruitment and how we need to adapt.
+We take a look at the changes that impacted UK recruitment and how we need to continue to adapt.

-Official figures don’t yet reflect the effect of coronavirus on employment numbers, which remain stable so far.
-However, the number of workers claiming unemployment benefits has rocketed to an all-time high, predicting a major upswing in unemployment over the next year or so.
+During the worse of COVID-19 official figures showed the number of workers claiming unemployment benefits rocketed to an all-time high, predicting a major upswing in unemployment over the coming years.

-So what can we do to continue to ride the recovery back to stabilisation post COVID-19 and help our candidates through this difficult time?
+So, what can we do to continue to ride the recovery back to stabilisation post COVID-19 and help our candidates & clients through this difficult time?

 UK Recruitment: The New Normal

-We’re facing a lot of change, but not all change is negative.
-Here are some of the crucial adaptations we think UK recruiters need to make to survive – and some ways we can bring about positive changes.
+We’ve faced a lot of change, but not all change was negative.
+Here are some of the crucial adaptations we think UK recruiters need to continue to make to survive – and some ways we can bring about positive changes.

-We’re particularly excited by how the recruitment industry has embraced technology over lockdown.
-Social distancing means face-to-face meetings and interviews might be off the cards for a while.
-But innovative software like Zoom gives us a way to connect in safety and long may that continue.
+We’re particularly excited by how the recruitment industry embraced technology over lockdown.
+Social distancing meant face-to-face meetings and interviews were off the cards for a while.
+But innovative software like Zoom / Teams gave us all a way to connect in safety and long may that continue.

-As distancing regulations look set to continue, UK recruiters must find a way to make technology part of our new normal recruitment process – or risk getting left behind.
+As distancing regulations ceased, UK recruiters look set to continue to embrace technology as part of the new normal recruitment process – or risk getting left behind.

 A Move Towards Flexible Working

-While lockdown has been difficult at times, it’s also had the unintended side-effect of championing flexible working.
-Companies have been forced into flexible working arrangements with their employees and many have been pleasantly surprised.
+While lockdown was difficult at times, it’s also had the unintended side-effect of championing flexible working.
+Companies were forced into flexible working arrangements with their employees, and many have been pleasantly surprised.

 Remote workers are proven to be more productive and hard-working compared to in-office employees.
-As a result, more businesses are coming round to offering flexible working.
-More candidates are requiring it too, as they balance work-life with home-schooling or a need to self-shield.
+As a result, more businesses are continuing to offer flexible working and are encouraged not to resort back to 5 days a week in the office.

-This has the potential to open up recruitment in a national, or even global, way.
+The continued benefit to recruiters being, that it opens up recruitment in a national, or even global way.
 If location is no longer a concern in hiring, recruiters can capitalise on this huge opportunity to expand our reach.

 Community Thinking and The New Candidate-Recruiter Relationship

-In UK recruitment, we predict a similar retreat from large, faceless recruiters.
+In UK recruitment, we continue to predict a similar retreat from large, faceless recruiters.
 Boutique UK recruiters are more able to offer a personal touch.
-Rather than spread ourselves thin over several industries and hundreds of candidates, we can offer a new level of support for job-seekers navigating difficult changes.
+Rather than spread ourselves thin over several industries and hundreds of candidates, we can offer a new level of support for jobseekers navigating difficult changes.

-Future candidates will need help adjusting to a new way of recruiting.
-If their industry is suffering, they might even need help changing career entirely.
+Future candidates will still need help adjusting to an ever changing new way of recruiting.
+If their industry suffers, they might need help changing career entirely.
 Larger recruitment companies are unlikely to be able to offer the level of tact and care required.

 Here at DB Charles, we pride ourselves on this personal touch.
 We are ready and equipped to assist both our clients and our candidates through difficult times and big changes.
 For more information on how we can help you, please do get in touch today.